 - Meet with committee members every 6 months.

 - Complete the research year at least one year before the end of residency or fellowship training in the Department of Pathology.

 - Fully participate in a physician-scientist grantsmanship course that meets 2h/wk x 8 wks at the beginning of their research year.

 Upon selection of a primary research mentor and project, the trainee will submit a Phase II application by January 15 of the proposed research year.
 The Phase II application considers the quality of the training plan, mentor and mentoring plan, and serves as the application for PIRRT funding of the trainee's research year salary, commensurate with the PGY year.
-To qualify for PIRRT funding, the primary mentor, or a co-mentor, should hold a primary appointment in Pathology.

 At this time, the committee will be adjusted, if necessary, to include the research mentor, a PIRRT committee member, and one or two other faculty reflecting additional research training needs or the trainee's chosen clinical subspecialty.